pinojs/pino/docs/browser.md

   }
 })
 // following will apply myCustomSerializer to the custom property,
-// but will not apply anotherSerizlier to another key pino.info({custom: 'a', another: 'b'})
+// but will not apply anotherSerializer to another key pino.info({custom: 'a', another: 'b'})
 ```